-Obstacles tripping up GOP on health care
+Freedom Caucus backs health care proposal but obstacles remain

 One Republican aide who has worked closely on the health care bill said "this probably is not the silver bullet everyone's been looking for."

-While conservative group Club For Growth came out in support of the amendment Wednesday morning and members of the House Freedom Caucus say they are taking a serious look at the language, there are major questions as to whether the new changes get moderates any closer to supporting House leadership's bill.
+While conservative group Club For Growth came out in support of the amendment Wednesday morning, there are major questions as to whether the new changes get moderates any closer to supporting House leadership's bill.

 Moderates already had concerns that previous versions did not do enough to protect poorer, sicker and older Americans.
 Experts warn that the MacArthur amendment could allow insurers to charger those consumers more.